 The Envelope Controls are described in the main PLAY System manual because they are common to all PLAY System libraries.
-Only some libraries include the graph, as shown here, so it is included in the manuals for those libraries only.
+Only some instruments include the graph, as shown to the right.

 Note that the total width of the graph represents the total length of all phases of the envelope.
-Therefore, when you change something in one part of the graph, for example, the length of the decay, you may see the slopes of other components, the attack and the release, change as well because those phases become a larger or smaller percent of the whole; this is as expected.
+Therefore, when you change something in one part of the graph, for example, the length of the decay, you may see the slopes of other components, the attack and the release change as well components, the attack and the release, change as well because those phases become a larger or smaller percent of the whole; this is as expected.